-BOYS GRADES 6-8:
+Boys Grades 6-8

-- Uniform white oxford button down shirt, short or long-sleeved (shirts tucked in at all times) - White undershirt only (no writing, decorations, or graphics) - Solid green or gray uniform crew neck or v-neck sweater
+- Uniform white oxford button down shirt, short or long-sleeved (shirts tucked in at all times) - White undershirt only (no writing, decorations, or graphics) - Solid green or gray uniform crew neck or v-neck sweater with emblem - Gray uniform fleece with school monogram/logo

-- Uniform ties worn every day, required October 1-May 1 with the exception of school Mass days and other special days at the discretion of the Principal during the months of August, September, and May.
-Ties may be clip-on. - Black uniform pants with belt loops only - Black uniform walking shorts only, permitted from the first day of school until October 1 and from May 1 until the end of the school year - Solid black belt (no buckles, studs, decorations, or cut-outs) - Black or white crew socks (socks must be visible) - Black or brown leather dress shoes or mostly white, black, or gray tennis shoes with white, black, or gray laces (no colored laces)
+• Uniform ties worn October 1-April 30, all Mass days, and all Benediction days.
+Ties may be clip-on.
+Shirts must be buttoned at the top when ties are worn.

+- Black uniform pants with belt loops and "Irish" embroidered on back - Black uniform walking shorts with belt loops and "Irish" embroidered on back, permitted from the first day of school until October 1 and from May 1 until the end of the school year - Solid black belt (no buckles, studs, decorations, or cut-outs) - Black or white socks (socks must be visible) - Black or brown leather dress shoes or white, black, or gray tennis shoes with white, black, or gray laces only.
+Shoes may be a combination of white and grey, white and black, etc. as long as the colors are white, black, or gray only.